NHSDigital/fdp-react-design-system/docs/guides/behaviours.md

 ### Character Count Notes

 Initial server / macro render shows the baseline message (disabled state).
-Dynamic remaining / over‑limit messaging appears only after the first input event, matching the React SSR + hydration timing.
+Dynamic remaining / over‑limit messaging appears only after the first input event, matching the React SSR and hydration timing.

 ### Extending with a New Behaviour

 1. Implement an `enhanceX` function that returns `{ detach() }`.
 2. Attach handles to DOM nodes with a unique property name to guarantee idempotence.
-3. Export `initX` / `detachX` and add to `behaviours/index.ts` `initAll` + `teardownAll`.
+3. Export `initX` / `detachX` and add to `behaviours/index.ts` `initAll` and `teardownAll`.
 4. Emit a custom namespaced event (`nhs:component:action`) for parity and observability.
 5. Add minimal tests (SSR unaffected; consider DOM jsdom interaction tests).